0. What is a Workflow Diagram?

 Even so… “To share the current state of flow, or the changes to the flow, within the company” is a purpose of usage on quite high-level.
 If you let workers create a Workflow diagram actually, those will be “individualistic” or different by “styles”, even for day-to-day work that they do casually.
 In other words, “flow of current situation” varies between individuals.
 Thus, there could exist the following examples of “individualism” in every company.

 When writing reply emails for complaints, Mr.A asks his Boss to review all of them before transmitting, whereas Mr.B asks only occasionally.

-When adding a new Web page, Mr.A writes a manuscript after the designer drew illustrations, then again asks for layout to the designer, whereas Mr.B asks the designer for illustration and layout after finishing writing the manuscript.
+When adding a new Web page, Mr.A writes a draft after the designer has drawn the illustrations, then again asks for the layout to the designer, whereas Mr.B asks the designer for illustrations and a layout after finishing writing a draft.

 1-2.
 To tell the current state of the Flow internally

 The need “To tell the current state of the Flow internally” is easy to understand.